 Error - Process com.android.phone Has Stopped

-Almost everybody has a mobile phone and it runs smoothly most of the time.
-Every now and then, however, some problems or errors may appear like the com.android.phone has stopped error.
+Almost everybody has a mobile phone that runs smoothly most of the time.
+Every now and then, however, some problems or glitches may appear like the com.android.phone has stopped error.
 Here’s a true example of my best friend:

-Most of the time, the process com.android.phone has stopped unexpectedly error occurs while receiving calls, connecting to the internet.
-For instance, yesterday, I planned to call my MOM, but I got the process com.android.phone has stopped error message on xiaomi.
+Most of the time, the process com.android.phone has stopped unexpectedly error occurs while receiving calls or connecting to the internet.
+For instance, yesterday, I planned to call my MOM, but I got the process com.android.phone has stopped error message on my xiaomi.

 7 Solutions to Fix - Unfortunately, The Process com.android.phone Has Stopped

 Solution 1.
 Reboot Phone